-If owners wish to protect their bush, the option of a simple bush protection covenant by consent notice should be available, not just the Reserves Act and QEII covenants.
+If owners wish to protect their bush, the option of a simple bush protection covenant by consent notice should be available not just the Reserves Act and OFII covenants should be available; not just the Reserves Net and QLII covenants.
 Make the SNA mapping available publicly, even if it is not part of the PDP.

-with the start mapping walkers participly even it is not pure state 121.
 Delete SUB-R17as this does not protect SNAs.
-S547.003 to S547.008 The specific provisions of the Plan that my submission relates to are: SUB-S8 Esplanades Confirm your position: Support Support In-part Oppose (please tick relevant box) My submission is: Council already has enough reserves around that they are unable to maintain, so by vesting the land in Council via an esplanade reserve removes it from the care and stewardship of the adjacent landowner.
+The specific provisions of the Plan that my submission relates to are: SUB-S8 Esplanades Confirm your position: Support Support In-part Oppose (please tick relevant box) My submission is: Council already has enough reserves around that they are unable to maintain, so by vesting the land in Council via an esplanade reserve removes it from the care and stewardship of the adjacent landowner.
 I seek the following decision from the Council: Make it not a requirement to take an esplanades reserve The specific provisions of the Plan that my submission relates to are: IB-P9 Require landowners to manage pets and pest species, including dogs, cats, possums, rats and mustelids, to avoid risks to threatened indigenous species, including avoiding the introduction of pets and pest species into kiwi present or high-density kiwi areas.
 Confirm your position: Support Support In-part Oppose (please tick relevant box) My submission is: